Editorial Standards A-Z

 Editorial Standards D-L

 Use the sequence of month-day-year.
-When used in a sentence, set off the year by commas.
+When used in a sentence, set off the year with commas.
 However, if the day is not given, no commas are needed.
 When referring to decades or centuries by year (e.g., the '70s, the 1900s), no apostrophe appears between the year and the s.
-In some cases, such as news stories and calendar notices, best practice is to abbreviate months (AP style: Jan., Feb., Aug., Sept., Oct., Nov. and Dec.); please see Months section for more detail.
+In some cases, such as news stories and calendar notices, best practice is to abbreviate months with more than five letters (AP style: Jan., Feb., Aug., Sept., Oct., Nov. and Dec.); please see Months section for more detail.

 Examples:

-• He will be speaking in Alumni Hall October 2013.
+• He will speak in Alumni Hall in October 2013.

 • The 1300s were a time of unrest.